linuxboot/contest/plugins/teststeps/README.md

 ## Ping Teststep

-The "copy" teststep allows you to copy files or directories to a destination locally or on a target device using SSH protocol.
+The "ping" teststep allows you to ping a device providing a hostname and optionally a port.

 **YAML Description**

 ```yaml
 - name: ping
   label: ping teststep